emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

         return self.weekly_salary
 ```

-From the code above, we went past inheriting the base class and add `weekly_salary` data, plus added a method `calculate_payroll` which returns `weekly_salary` data.
+From the code above, we did two things;

+* inherited the base class and added the data `weekly_salary` to it.
+* plus added a method `calculate_payroll` which returns `weekly_salary` data.

-Running the code above, we will realize the `dataclass` decorator automatically initialized `weekly_salary` and even initialized the members of the base class.
+Running the code implemented above, we can see that the `dataclass` decorator automatically initialized `weekly_salary` data and, further initialized the members of the base class.

-Guess what, this is one of `dataclass` superpowers!.
+Guess what, what happened is one of `dataclass` superpowers!.

-We can go further and extend our base class in constucting other classes such as `HourEmployees` and `CommissionEmployee`.
-We can even add other data to it and create methods as done below.
+We can go extra and extend our base class to other classes such as `HourEmployees` and `CommissionEmployee`; Plus add new data and create methods as done below.

 ```python
 @dataclass